skip to content

 Does this policy apply if I am distributing drug samples?

 The policy is intended to set expectations for physicians dispensing in limited circumstances in a role that is comparable to a pharmacist.
 It does not apply to the distribution of drug samples.
-However, relevant expectations for drug samples can be found in the Medical Records Documentation, Prescribing Drugs, and Physicians Relationships’ with Industry: Practice, Education and Research policies, such as keeping relevant documentation of the drug name, dose, directions for use, quantity, and lot number in the patient’s medical record
+However, relevant expectations for drug samples can be found in the Medical Records Documentation, Prescribing Drugsand Conflicts of Interest and Industry Relationships policies, such as keeping relevant documentation of the drug name, dose, directions for use, quantity, and lot number in the patient’s medical record

 Some of the expectations articulated in the Dispensing Drugs policy are also informative and may help guide appropriate conduct when it comes to distributing samples.
 This includes not distributing expired medications.
 Further guidance around samples can be found in the OCP’s Distribution of Medication Samples policy.